-Future Financial Challenge and Corporate Risks 2017/18 - 2020/21
+Future Financial Challenge and Corporate Risks 2019/20

-The Authority continues to face significant financial challenges over the next few years as the Government seeks to balance public spending as a whole.
-Between 2011/12 and 2015/16 the Authority had already identified savings of over £25m to meet the challenge from cuts in Government grants over that period.
-Following the announcement of the 2016/17 - 2019/20 Local Government Finance Settlement the Authority faces a significant reduction in the level of government grant support in 2016/17 and in each year up to and including 2019/20.
-The reduction in Government support over this period has meant the Authority faces at least an £11.0m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the budget meeting on 25^{th} February 2016 (2016/17 Budget) and ratified its decision at the Budget meeting on 23^{rd} February 2017 (2017/18 Budget).
+Following the announcement of the 2016/17 - 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of Government grant support over this period.
+The reduction in Government support over this period has meant the Authority faced at least an £11m financial challenge, assuming all budget assumptions remain valid.
+The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and updated and ratified the plan at the 2017/18 & 2018/19 Budget Authority meetings.